Learn The Basics Of Making Money With Penny Stocks

 Here are several top penny stock brokers (in no particular order) that allow you to trade stocks under $5:

-The sign-up process is similar in most cases.
+Opening up a penny stock trading account is easy.
+The sign-up process for each broker is similar in most cases.
 The sites will ask you to fill out a secure form that includes personal financial information and risk assessments to qualify your account.
 Once approved, you’re one step closer to trading penny stocks.

 How Much Should I Fund My Penny Stock Trading Account?

-Funding amounts vary but most brokers no longer require a set minimum.
-For instance, you can open up an Interactive Broker or WeBull account with a few hundred dollars.
+Funding amounts vary, but most brokers no longer require a set minimum.
+For instance, you can open up an Interactive Brokers or WeBull account with a few hundred dollars.
 However, on average, the typical opening amount that allows someone to be defined as having the ability to day trade, by law, is $25,000.
-Now, you may be saying, “I want to trade but I don’t have an extra $25 grand available!”
+Now, you may be saying, “I want to trade, but I don’t have an extra $25 grand available.”

 - A Beginner’s Guide To Trading Penny Stocks & Making Money